zettsu-t/sudokusse/sudokusse.md

 environment variable so that the Makefile passes `-DSOLVE_PARALLEL_WITH_BOOST_THREAD` to C++ compilers.

-Checking sudoku solutions on Cygwin may be very slow.
+Checking Sudoku solutions on Cygwin may be very slow.
 I applied these items below to improve this issue.
 I guess the false sharing issue or other overhead occurs on heap memory holding string buffers.
 This issue does not occur on Bash on Ubuntu on Windows.

 * Use std::array instead of std::vector if available
 * Call std::string::reserve(N) to separate string buffers on heap memory.
 N is larger than a size of a cache line in bytes.

-## Prepare sudoku puzzles
+## Prepare Sudoku puzzles

-SudokuSSE accepts sudoku puzzles in text files.
+SudokuSSE accepts Sudoku puzzles in text files.

 * For cells with an initial number, write the number (1 to 9).
-* For cells which are blank and going to be filled by solvers, write a printable character such as a period, 0, or white space.
+* For cells that are blank and going to be filled by solvers, write a printable character such as a period, 0, or white space.

 SudokuSSE accepts two formats.
 Redundant lines are not parsed in both formats and you can write anything there as comments.
-Every sudoku puzzle must have at least one cell with an initial number.
+Every Sudoku puzzle must have at least one cell with an initial number.

 ### Format 1 : 9 characters x 9 lines